CSCfi/csc-user-guide/docs/support/tutorials/many.md

 The main "loop" of the script is implemented with GNU parallel, command `parallel`.
 With the option `-j $SLURM_CPUS_PER_TASK` we tell GNU parallel to keep running 40 commands (applications) in parallel.
-Since we need to do copying files into and out from the local SSD for each run, we wrap our application in a small shell script, `wrapper.sh`, which takes the input file name as an argument.
+Since we need to copy files into and out from the local SSD for each run, we wrap our application in a small shell script, `wrapper.sh`, which takes the input file name as an argument.
 The names of the input files are fed to GNU parallel through a pipe,